Should you use ‘to whom it may concern’?

 It can just come off as lazy, and especially if you’re writing a cover letter, you need to show your potential employer that you’ve at least attempted to address the letter correctly.

 Career coach Alejandra Hernandez says this about the greeting: “I think it is unoriginal, old-fashioned, and, to sum it up in one word: ‘meh.’
 Do a little extra work and search for the hiring manager's name.
 Sometimes it's on the posting, but if not, check the company website.
 It's a nice touch to address someone by name, and please make sure to spell their name correctly.
 If it's a very large company, go with ‘Dear Hiring Manager’ instead.”

 Read more: How to End an Email That Gets Results

-If you’re unsure of exactly who will be opening your email—email@example.com, for example—then address your email to the person or people you want to read your message, like Dear Hiring Manager, Dear InHerSight Team, or Dear Most Brilliant Editorial Team.
+If you’re addressing a cover letter or other business letter, but you have no idea who the reader will be, address it to the person or people you want to read your message, like Dear Hiring Manager or Dear InHerSight Team.

 Dear InHerSight Team